Technical Library

 Tuning a harpsichord is not overly difficult, so first of all you must get that idea out of your head.
 A harpsichord is more akin to a violin or guitar, and, yes, it must be tuned.
 It has a few more strings than a violin or guitar, but you are equipped to be able to do it, and as an instrument, it has precious little in common with tuning a piano, in fact.

-Tuning a fine instrument before a performance is one of life’s great magic moments: It is my time, and my space, and offers the best possibility of coming to know the instrument in its surroundings.
+Tuning a fine early keyboard instrument before a performance is one of life’s great magic moments: It is my time, and my space, and offers the best possibility of coming to know the instrument in its surroundings.

 Don’t spend more time than what you have to: Your aim should be to leave the harpsichord in better tune than when you began.
 If you’re a beginner tuner, don’t spend more than an hour.
 After that, it’s time to play your instrument.
 With practice, you’ll build up confidence and speed, and tuning will become second nature.